aap-soc/AWS-Security-Controls-Lab/README.md

 All labs were completed live in the AWS Management Console on a Free Tier account in the eu-west-2 (London) region.
 Every step is documented with screenshots as verifiable evidence of hands on configuration.

+**Evidence integrity**: The screenshots are taken from the completed console work and have been sanitised for a public GitHub repository.
+Account IDs, email addresses, ARNs, key IDs, bucket identifiers, sign-in information, IP addresses, and session identifiers are redacted.

+**Project objective**

+Build a small AWS security baseline that applies four core controls:

+1- Identity control through IAM users, groups, and an AWS-managed audit policy.

+2-Cryptographic control through a customer-managed symmetric KMS key.

+3- Data protection through a private S3 bucket using SSE-KMS encryption.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 🗂️ Repo Structure